buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcRepresentationResource/Entities/IfcShapeAspect.md

 The word or group of words that characterize the shape aspect.
 It can be used to add additional meaning to the name of the aspect.

 ### ProductDefinitional
 An indication that the shape aspect is on the physical boundary of the product definition shape.
-If the value of this attribute is TRUE, it shall be asserted that the shape aspect being identified is on such a boundary.
-If the value is FALSE, it shall be asserted that the shape aspect being identified is not on such a boundary.
-If the value is UNKNOWN, it shall be asserted that it is not known whether or not the shape aspect being identified is on such a boundary.
----
+* TRUE: the shape aspect represents geometry that sits on (or forms) the physical outer boundary of the product's definition shape.
+Example: the glazing panel face of a window, or the top surface of a slab — geometry that is part of what defines the product's extent in space.
-EXAMPLE: Would be FALSE for a center line, identified as shape aspect; would be TRUE for a cantilever.
+* FALSE: the shape aspect represents geometry that does not form the physical boundary.
+Example: a centre line (e.g., of a beam or pipe), it is a useful reference geometry derived from the product, but it does not coincide with the product's physical surface.
----
+UNKNOWN: it cannot be asserted either way.

 ### PartOfProductDefinitionShape
 Reference to the _IfcProductDefinitionShape_ or the _IfcRepresentationMap_ of which this shape is an aspect.